EWaterman/EWaterman.github.io/_posts/Ch6/0006-02-01-general-tips.md

 - **Don’t block line of sight with word balloons or captions.** It can confuse the reader and detract from the moment.
 The difference can be seen by switching from [this](http://www.balloontales.com/tips/tails_joins/pointer1_lg.gif) to [this](http://www.balloontales.com/tips/tails_joins/pointer4_lg.gif).
 That said, this effect can potentially be used to show a disconnect between characters.

 - **Be consistent with the shape of your balloon tails**.
-If you want to use curvy tails, stick with that for a majority of situations.
+If you want to use curved tails, stick with that for a majority of situations.
 Consistency helps normalize elements for your reader.
 Once you’ve set a baseline, you can switch it up in certain moments to show emphasis (straight lines for an abrupt statement) or to express how different characters talk (a sly, shady character might have curvy tails that wrap around the other elements within the panel)

 - **Use balloons to guide the eye through the page.** Here’s a [great guide](http://chrisoatley.com/comic-balloons-comic-layout/) by Chris Oatley that covers a whole bunch of ways to do this.